ivankazzzz/ivankazzzz/README.md

 ---

+## English

+Hello!
+I'm Irfan Ananda Ismail 👋

+I'm an educator who fell in love with IT and AI.
+I enjoy teaching, coding, and building things that help others learn more easily.

+As a "vibe coder", I believe coding should be fun.
+I like experimenting with new ideas, rapidly prototyping, and, most importantly, sharing what I learn in an accessible way.

+---

-**💡 Open for collaboration!** Kalau ada project menarik atau ingin brainstorming, feel free to drop a message.
-Mari kita build something awesome together! ✨
+**Open for collaboration!** If you have an interesting project or want to brainstorm, feel free to reach out.
+Let's build something awesome together!